VallieTracy/Interview-Practice-Script/README.md

 5. Type `python app.py` into the terminal
 6. Copy and paste `http://127.0.0.1:5000/` into your browser and voila!

 ##### If you'd like to lessen (or greaten) the time lapse for the questions, first navigate to index.html and/or index2.html.
+It's `line 41` in both files.
+You'll see some javascript code; this is what creates the time lapse.
+It's currently set to 60,000ms ( = 60 seconds).
+Change it to what you like.